-Nursing care hours is the key data element to calculate nursing staff skill mix (the proportions of total productive nursing hours by each type of nursing staff).
-The study presented in this section was designed by National Database Nursing Quality Indicators
+Nursing care hours is the key data element because it is often used as the numerator to calculate nurse staffing, such as nursing hours per patient day and RN hours per patient day.
+The study presented in this section was designed by National Database Nursing Quality Indicators (NDNQI) to reevaluate the reliability of the nursing care hours (NCH) measure.
+In this study, the consistency of nursing care hours measure derived from two different data sources were assessed: the NDNQI and the California

-(NDNQI) to reevaluate the reliability of the nursing care hours (NCH) measure.
-In this study, the consistency of nursing care hours measure derived from two different data sources were assessed: the NDNQI and the California Office for Statewide Health Planning and Development (OSHPD).
+Office for Statewide Health Planning and Development (OSHPD).
 The OSHPD database is one of few data sources containing unit-level nurse staffing data, and is publicly available.